inabikarilibrary/inalib/inapedia/players/japanese/raufuro.md

 Raufuro is a Japanese :jp: player, maining all 3 playstyles.
 He is notable for always playing in the Ogre Stadium.

+## Style of play

+Raufuro plays extremely slow, arguably even the slowest player in the world.
+He can and will stall his opponents by keeping the ball on his side of the field until the timing is right to attack.
+He is able to successfully do this due to his excellent movement fundamentals, making it very difficult for his opponents to take the ball from him.

+His signature character is Fran.

 ## Achievements

 | Date | Place | Tournament | Tier |